cboulay/SERF/python_api/README.md

 my_trial = my_subject.data[-1]
 ```

 We can then store some data in the trial.
 Storing data will typically kick off feature calculation for the datum.
-Further online analysis apps are needed for more complicated features and for getting features specific to our period object.

 ```python
 my_trial.store={\